Seqwater

-Seqwater is managed by a chief executive who reports to a Board of Management that are ultimately responsible to the Minister for Regional Development and Manufacturing, and Minister for Water, presently Glenn Butcher and the Queensland Treasurer and Minister for Trade and Investment, presently Cameron Dick.
-The Department of Resources and Queensland Treasury provides administrative oversight of the statutory authority.
+Seqwater is managed by a chief executive who reports to a Board of Management that are ultimately responsible to the Minister for Natural Resources and Mines, Minister for Manufacturing and Minister for Regional and Rural Development, Minister for Water and the Queensland Treasurer and Minister for Trade and Investment.
+The Department of Natural Resources and Mines, Manufacturing and Regional and Rural Development and Queensland Treasury provides administrative oversight of the statutory authority.

 Background and functions

 The formation of Seqwater was part of the reform of water supply arrangements by the Queensland Government that commenced in 2007.
 As part of these reforms an integrated approach to catchment-sourced management across the South East Queensland region was adopted with the expectation that this approach would help to ensure the long term security and sustainability of the region's catchment-based water supply.

 Initially, Seqwater was established to manage bulk water facilities in the region, a function previously managed by 25 different local government, state government and corporate entities.
 Seqwater is responsible for 25 dams (including Wivenhoe Dam, Somerset Dam and North Pine Dam, Hinze Dam on the Gold Coast, and Baroon Pocket Dam on the Sunshine Coast), which provide as much as 90 per cent of South East Queensland's drinking water supply.
 In addition, Seqwater owns 47 weirs, as well as operating 46 water treatment plant facilities and 14 groundwater borefields across South East Queensland.

 Seqwater is also responsible for a range of new water infrastructure projects and initiatives, including raising the dam wall of the Hinze Dam on the Gold Coast (completed in 2011), working with the Department of Infrastructure and Planning on the design phase of the Wyaralong Water Treatment Plant, and the fluoridation of the region's drinking water supply.

 It currently manages more than $10 billion worth of water supply assets, including 600 kilometres of bulk water pipelines connecting the water grid from the Sunshine Coast in the north to the Gold Coast in the south, the Western Corridor Recycling Scheme and the Gold Coast Desalination Plant.

-On 6 July 2015 Seqwater released Water for life, a 30 year plan outlining measures to ensure a secure water supply for South East Queensland over the period to 2045.
+On 6 July 2015, Seqwater released Water for life, a 30 year plan outlining measures to ensure a secure water supply for South East Queensland over the period to 2045.